How to Scale Regional Load Balancers

 Each additional node increases the load balancer’s maximum:

-• Requests per second by 10,000
+• Requests per second, up to 10,000

-• Simultaneous connections by 10,000
+• Simultaneous connections, up to 10,000

-• New SSL connections per second by 250
+• New SSL connections per second by 250 (or 50 for certificates using 4096-bit RSA keys)

 Note

 When scaling a load balancer down, each node is given one minute to drain the remaining connections.
-Any connections that remain after one minute will be closed.
+Any connections that remain after one minute are closed.
 This may cause a brief disruption in traffic to the load balancer.
 Make any appropriate changes to your network before scaling to avoid disruptions in your production traffic.

 Scale a Load Balancer Using the CLI